hubiquitus-old/hubiquitus4w8/README.md

-# Hubiquitus4w8 - An implementation of Hubiquitus for the windwows 8.
+# Hubiquitus4w8 - An implementation of Hubiquitus for the windows 8.

 ## License